kamranahmedse/developer-roadmap/contributing.md

   - Rewriting content in a way that doesn't add any value.
   - None English content.
   - PR's that don't follow our style guide, have no description and a default title.
-  - Links to your own blog
+  - Links to your own blog articles.